maiskt/hackathon.github.io/09-IFG.Rmd

 ### Kenya
 In 2015, service 2 was not asked about.

+### India
+In 2016, the 9th option was "none of these".

+### Indonesia
+In 2016, the 9th option was "none of these".

 ### Nigeria
 In 2015, service 2 was not asked about.

 ### Pakistan
-In 2015, this question was not asked.
 In 2016 and 2017, only services 1, 3, 4, and 6 were asked.
-Other, more specific ROSCA-related questions were asked.
+Other, more specific ROSCA-related questions were asked instead.

 ### Tanzania
 In 2015, service 2 was not asked about.